ATLANTIC COUNTY SPECIAL SERVICES BUS DRIVERS/AIDES

 B. Supplemental Routes/Field Trips

 Field trips will be offered on a rotating basis, with qualifications, availability and seniority taken into consideration.
-A driver/aide who rejects an offer of a field trip will be placed at the bottom of the rotation roster and will be offered a field trip only when his/her name reaches the top of the roster.
+A driver/aide who rejects and offer of a field trip will be placed on the bottom of the rotation roster and will be offered a field trip only when his/her name reaches the top of the roster.
+A photo copy of the roster will be placed on the bulletin board at the transportation office at the end of each month.
+Itinerant drivers/aides will be considered for field trips whenever possible, in accordance with the seniority list.
+The Transportation Department will supply a current seniority list to be used for field trips/mid-days only, on or about October 1st` of each new school year.

 Drivers and Aides will be provided with a roster of the students on their bus.
 Such roster shall provide information regarding safety and welfare of students as determined by the Administration.
 This information will be provided to the Driver and Aide at the beginning of each school year and upon the assignment of any additional or new student to the bus.